Measurement of the $W$-boson angular coefficients and transverse momentum in $pp$ collisions at $\sqrt{s}=$ 13 TeV with the ATLAS detector: Results

 As described in Section~\ref{sec:methodology}, the profile likelihood ratio fit is used to simultaneously extract the angular coefficients and the differential cross-sections in each measurement bin.
 The resulting \dsdpT within the full phase space of the decay leptons are shown in Figure~\ref{fig:W_A9DY} for $W^-$ and $W^+$ channels, together with the predicted values from \Powheg+\Pythia\ and \Sherpa~2.2.1 MC generators and the analytical predictions computed with the \textsc{DYTurbo} program.
-The predictions are computed by performing the resummation of logarithmically-enhanced contributions in the small transverse momentum region of the lepton pairs at NNLL accuracy and also include the corresponding finite-order QCD contributions at NNLO (corrections up to $\alpha_S^2$).
+The predictions are computed by performing the resummation of logarithmically-enhanced contributions in the small transverse momentum region of the lepton pairs at NNLL accuracy and also include the corresponding finite-order QCD contributions at NNLO (corrections up to $\mathcal{O}(\alpha_s^2)$ ).
+Non-perturbative contributions to the initial-state partons transverse momentum are included in \textsc{DYTurbo} as in Ref.~\cite{STDM-2016-10}.
 Theory uncertainties are estimated through up and down variations of the nominal factorisation, renormalisation, and resummation scales by a factor of two, excluding variations in opposite directions, and taking the envelope of all variations.
-The PDF uncertainties for the CT18~\cite{Hou:2019efy} NNLO PDF sets are estimated by calculating the variations for all eigenvectors or replicas and combining the results following the prescriptions.
+The PDF uncertainties for the CT18NNLO PDF sets are estimated by calculating the variations for all eigenvectors or replicas and combining the results following the prescriptions.

 The differential cross-sections are measured with a precision of $3\%$ at low \ptw.
 Owing to the threefold ($\cos\theta$,$\phi$,\ptw) nature of the measurement and the statistical nature of its limitations, strong bin-to-bin anticorrelations of up to about $70\%$ are observed.
 The \textsc{DYTurbo} resummed predictions show the best agreement across the full spectrum.
 The theory uncertainties at very low \ptw are dominated by the PDF uncertainty but at higher \ptw are dominated by the scale variations.
 The MC predictions describe the low-\ptw region reasonably well.
 At higher transverse momenta, \Sherpa~2.2.1 provides an overall good description, whereas \Powheg+\Pythia\ shows worse agreement for $\ptw > 40\,\GeV$, as expected.
 Overall, the $W^+$ measurements show the largest deviation from the predictions.